maxsitt/insect-detect-ml/README.md

 - `--new-csv` to create a new .csv file with classification results, e.g. if no metadata .csv files are available
 - `--sort-top1` to sort classified images to folders with predicted top1 class as folder name

-More information about deployment of the classification script on your PC can be found in the [**Insect Detect Docs**](https://maxsitt.github.io/insect-detect-docs/deployment/classification/) 📑.
+More information about deployment of the classification script can be found in the [**Insect Detect Docs**](https://maxsitt.github.io/insect-detect-docs/deployment/classification/) 📑.

 ### Classification model